daniyalhussayin/DRIVEX/README.md

-# FYP1-DRIVEX
+# DRIVEX
-DRIVEX: An AI-Assisted Drivers Vigilance System(SOFTWARE).
+DRIVEX: An AI-Assisted Drivers Vigilance System(FYP1-SOFTWARE).

 ## Features
 DRIVEX is a real-time computer vision system designed to detect: